sapegin/washingcode-book/manuscript/book.md

 ])
 -->

-But this makes the function API less discoverable and makes editor autocomplete less useful.
-It also makes the impression that the function accepts any number of arguments, not strictly five, which was clear in the previous iteration.
+But this makes the function API less discoverable and can make editor autocomplete less useful.
+It also gives the wrong impression that the function accepts any number of arguments and that the count order is unimportant — the number and order of arguments were clear in the previous iteration.

 We can also use `.reduce()` method instead of `.map()` / `.filter()` chaining: